vasco-oliv/NetworkSecurity/README.md

 - Telnet client
 - Git (optional)
 - Firmadyne (cloned recursively to the home directory, as specified in its GitHub page)
 - Homo-Network (publicly available on GitHub).
-In it's configuration file, the IP address for the CnC must be changed to 0.0.0.0.
+In its configuration file, the IP address for the CnC must be changed to 0.0.0.0.

 ### Note